nus-cs2113-AY2122S1/ip/docs/README.md

 # Duke User Guide

 This is Duke user guide.
-It implements a simple to do list which has some simple functions.
+It implements a simple to do list which has some functions.
 Given below are instructions on how to use it.

 ## Setting up Duke